dendriel/rozsa-rpc/README.md

 public Book addBooks(Map<String, String> relation, int publishingDate);
 ```

-The selector will translate the received args only to the types listed above.
+The selector will translate the received arguments only to the types listed above.
 So, two procedures, say
 `readBook(List<Integer> ids)` and `readBook(Collection<Integer> ids)` won't be distinguishable.

-Also, null arguments are a permitted and will be matched with any of the available types (only if is still possible to
+Also, null arguments are permitted and will be matched with any of the available types (only if is still possible to
 find the target procedure).